lindsayad/Notes/MoltresNotes.md

 problem is solved correctly in cylindrical coordinates if the pressure is not integrated by parts; but currently it does not converge to a solution if the pressure is integrated by parts.

+Tomorrow, record eigenvalue and flux values for different choices of the postprocessor.
+Understand why the choice doesn't matter.